tmfarrell/tmfarrell.github.io/index.md

 <br>
 <br>
 <br>
-__Note:__ I am currently coming off a 9-month tour as an Army Reservist (Company-level Executive Officer) and am looking for opportunities in biotech/ medtech.
+__Note:__ I am currently coming off a 9-month overseas tour as an Army Reservist (Company-level Executive Officer) and am looking for opportunities in biotech/ medtech.
+Please feel free to reach out, if interested.

 <br>
 *All opinions expressed here are entirely my own and do not reflect those of affiliations.*